FollowTheProcess/lightweight_ds_cookie/README.md

 This is a lighter weight version of the [cookiecutter-data-science template](https://github.com/drivendata/cookiecutter-data-science) I created mainly for personal use and convenience on DS projects.
 However, anyone is free to use this.

-This version will run pre and post generation scripts in python and bash, it should work by default on MacOS if you follow the instructions.
-Windows most likely won't like it!
+This version has been tested and MacOS and Linux but not Windows.
+The only thing that may not work is the makefile.

 ## Changes from the Original